Chinatsu0820/javascript-second/README.md

 --------------------------------Overview of our website--------------------------------

 This is a game site.
-User can play this game by clicking button.
+User can play this game only clicking button.
+This site has three JS features below.

+【RNG/Dice Roll】 - for game / by Gabriel
+【Music Player】 - for music player / by Hyerim
+【Image Captions】 - for hint / by Chinatsu